junxit/us-congress-bills-114/metadata.md

 - 2015-05-12 — Mr. Nugent moved to suspend the rules and pass the bill.
 - 2015-05-12 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H2856)
 - 2015-05-12 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H2856)
+- 2015-05-13 — Received in the Senate and Read twice and referred to the Committee on Rules and Administration.